Know Your Fats - Quick Guide to learning that fat is a macronutrient that is crucial to the proper functioning of our bodies and brain.

 According to Dr. Axe: "Post-World War II, research began emerging that seemed to link foods with saturated fats, like eggs and red meat, to coronary heart disease.
 By the 1960s, the American Heart Association had recommended that people reduce their fat intake, and in 1976, the U.S. Senate held a series of committee meetings, “Diet Related to Killer Diseases,” on the topic.
 Subsequent food guidelines advocated for eating less saturated fat and more carbohydrates.
 The war on fat had begun.

 The problem?
 None of the studies actually linked high-fat diets to heart disease.
 The science just wasn’t there.
 In fact, numerous studies have since debunked the myth.
-It’s been proved there is no evidence that dietary saturated fat increases a person’s risk for coronary heart disease or cardiovascular disease.
+There is no hard evidence that dietary saturated fat increases a person’s risk for coronary heart disease or cardiovascular disease.

 Good fats are those that have not been hydrogenated, manufactured with high temperatures or otherwise damaged in the processing humans do.
 Good fats include a variety of saturated, monounsaturated, and polyunsaturated fats.
 Including these fats regularly in your diet maintains healthy cells.
 Good fats also support healthy immune and hormonal systems.
 Good fats include items like butter, coconut oil, EV olive oil, and even animal fats like lard and tallow.